awcuny/web-design-FA24/week4.md

 ### Lecture

 In this class, we'll have an overview lecture on graphic design, covering topics such as form, color theory, typography, grid structures, and logos.
 Additionally, we'll conduct a Photoshop workshop to explore its optimal use in website design.
+You should by the end of this lecture have enough to get started on designing a logo and a homepage to get you started on your website!

 There is an in-class as well as a homework assignment, which you can find below.